random689/tp/docs/DeveloperGuide.md

 1. Deleting a Student while all Students are being shown

-   1. Prerequisites: List all Students using the `listStudents` command.
+   1. Prerequisites: List all Students using the `listStudent` command.
 Multiple Students in the list.

    1. Test case: `deleteStudent 1`<br>
       Expected: First Student is deleted from the Student list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.